 The Canary Islands has the most powerful tax incentive system for cinematographic and audio visual production in all Europe.
 Thanks to the Economic and Fiscal Regime (REF), the Archipelago benefits from its own special legal and fiscal framework which allows cinematographic productions to acquire numerous tax deductions.
-Below, you will find the different tax benefits for your production in the Canary Islands.
+Below, you will find the tax advantages of filmmaking in the Canary Islands.

 Producers who have a tax residence in the Canary Islands and are in charge of carrying out a foreign production, that is, production service companies could benefit from a 50% deduction on the first one million euros of expenses and a 45% deduction on the rest of expenses in the Canary Islands.
 In order to be eligible for this deduction you need to meet the following requirements: